 An Orientation and Mobility Specialist (O&M) is an expert in teaching people these skills throughout their lifespan as needed.
 Typically, a nationally certified O&M specialist will be a part of your child’s Individual Education Plan (IEP) team.

 Learning orientation and mobility skills involves the use of all senses as well as specific tools in order to confidently navigate safely and effectively.

 Finding an O & M Specialist

 The ability of your child to move independently and with safety and confidence through his or her environment is a critical element in human development and independence for all people – regardless of whether they have a disability.

 Orientation and Mobility (O&M) specialists teach children who have visual impairments the specific orientation skills used to find one’s way in the environment and the mobility skills needed to travel safely and efficiently at home, school, work, and in the community.

-As part of developing an Individualized Education Plan (IEP), you will be connected to an Orientation & Mobility (O&M) specialist through your local school district.
-This specialist will become part of the IEP team that helps your child at various age and developmental points.
+As part of developing an Individualized Education Plan (IEP), families will be connected to an Orientation & Mobility (O&M) specialist through their local school district.
+This specialist will become part of the IEP team that helps blind and visually children at various age and developmental points.

 Instruction by an O&M specialist is usually provided one-on-one and can include skills such as how to use a long white cane, the operation of low vision devices and electronic travel aids when appropriate, how to orient oneself to new environments, navigate public transportation systems, how to cross streets safely, and traveling by using hearing, remaining vision, and other senses.